FC Veles Moscow

 FC Veles Moscow (ФК «Велес» Москва) is a Russian football team based in Moscow.
-It was founded in 2016 and entered amateur competitions.
+"Veles" was founded in 2016 based on the Savelovskaya football school and entered amateur competitions.
+The club is private, funded by the founders.
+The title sponsor is Veles Capital.

+History

 For 2017–18 season, it received the license for the third-tier Russian Professional Football League.
 On 15 May 2020, the 2019–20 PFL season was abandoned due to COVID-19 pandemic in Russia.
 As Veles was leading in their PFL zone at the time, they were promoted to the second-tier FNL for the 2020–21 season.
+Veles was relegated back to the third tier at the end of the 2022–23 season.

 Current squad

-As of 22 February 2023, according to the First League website.
+As of 11 September 2025, according to the Second League website.